humanmade/altis-cloud/docs/WAF/traffic-management.md

 | **CAPTCHA**                  | Matching requests are shown a CAPTCHA puzzle on an interstitial page.
 Humans can solve it and continue; most bots cannot.
 Solving it issues a token so the visitor isn't repeatedly challenged.  |
 | **Challenge** (requires ATM) | Matching requests are given a silent, background browser check — no puzzle is shown.
 Real browsers pass automatically and invisibly; automated clients that can't run the challenge are stopped. |

-Blocked requests and requests which do not pass the CAPTCHA or Challenge tests are not counted towards your page views.
-(The interstitial page for CAPTCHAs and Challenges are also not counted as views.)
+Blocked requests, and requests which do not pass the CAPTCHA or Challenge tests, are stopped before the firewall counts page views, so they are not counted towards your page views.
+(The interstitial page for CAPTCHAs and Challenges is also not counted as a view.)
+A request that presents a valid token from an earlier CAPTCHA or Challenge continues through the firewall and is counted as normal.
+See [How Traffic Management affects your page views](#how-traffic-management-affects-your-page-views).

 The CAPTCHA puzzle is accessible — it offers both visual and audio variants and is available in multiple languages.
 CAPTCHAs are only displayed to the user on their first visit, and